How to Create a Package Accelerator by Using PowerShell

 - InstalledFilesPath - specifies the application installation path.

-Other ResourcesAdministering App-V using PowerShell
+Other ResourcesAdministering App-V by Using PowerShell

 You can learn more about MDOP in the TechNet Library, search for troubleshooting on the TechNet Wiki, or follow us on Facebook or Twitter.